CRAG666/code_runner.nvim/README.md

 -  `description`: Project description
 -  `file_name`: Filename relative to root path
 -  `filetype`: File type relative to file_name
--  `command`: Command to run the project.It is possible to use variables exactly the same as we would in `CRFiletype`
+-  `command`: Command to run the project.
+It is possible to use variables exactly the same as we would in `CRFiletype`

 warning! : Avoid using all the parameters at the same time.
 The correct way to use them is shown in the example and described below